ZeinShehab/Cross_Word/README.md

 You can modify the options of the game in the `options.json` file:
 - `size` is the width and height of the grid
 - `numberOfWords` is the numbers of words you want in the puzzle.
 Try not to make the number bigger than the size.
-- `difficulty` determines the length of the words chosen for you. easy, medium, hard, mixed
+- `difficulty` determines the length of the words chosen for you.
+It takes easy, medium, hard, mixed
 - `wordFile` is the text file which you get the words from
 - `fillGrid` is used for debugging in development but feel free to experiment with it.
 It takes true or false.